 Paradise Country has been an Australian favourite for 12 years, however, there is a new edition to the experience that completely changes the game.
 The Farmstay.
-As of September 2016, you can experience Paradise Country like never before – by staying your choice of eco tent, onsite motorhome, or in your own caravan or tent.
+As of September 2016, you can experience Paradise Country like never before – by staying your choice of eco tent (think glamping), or in your own caravan or tent.

 And it is amazing.